tory24/100Days-of-code/log.md

 **Time**:
 -->

+### Day 41: September 10, 2020
+**Today's Progress**: Decided to do some revision on Classes through Codecademy.

+**Thoughts**: Went back through the lessons on Coddecademy, was much easier this time around, though I had forgotten some smaller details.
+Planning on trying to finish the Codecademy course as it covers some important information about Async-await & Promises and how they tie into front-end web development.
+These lessons I attempted doing early on in my studies but felt I had little idea about what I was learning.

+**Time**: 2 hours.

 ### Day 40: September 9, 2020
 **Today's Progress**: Worked on Codecademy some more, recreating a simplified version of the Lodash library.